 Project Wildfire has published a brochure on wildfire risk, defensible space, evacuation, and resources for Upper Deschutes River Communities.
 Click on CWPP brochure to view the brochure.

 If your home has been assessed by the La Pine Rural Fire Protection District, you can see your wildfire risk assessment by going to Oregon Ready, Set, Go! and clicking on “My Risk: Go to the Map”.
 The Deschutes County Evacuation Guide outlines the levels to prepare for wildfire evacuation.
 The Central Oregon Fire Information website has current wildfire information from all public agencies.

-UDRC has partnered with Council on Aging to provide free wildfire fuels reduction services for senior low-income homeowners in South Deschutes County.
+UDRC has partnered with Council on Aging to provide free wildfire fuels reduction services for low-income senior or disabled homeowners in South Deschutes County.
 Click on printable flyer describing the program.
 To apply for the Senior Low-income Defensible Space program, click on application form which includes age and income requirements.